Championship striker and former Crawley Town player accused of raping teenager, court hears

-Championship striker and former Crawley Town player accused of raping teenager after inviting her to Netflix and chill, court hears
+Championship striker and former Crawley Town player Bez Lubala accused of raping teenager after inviting her to Netflix and chill, court hears

 A Championship footballer is accused of raping a teenager after inviting her to Netflix and chill, a court has heard.